nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` object.

-The `Model` component manages the data in the following way
+The `Model` component manages the data in the following way:

 <img src="images/ModelClassDiagram2.png" width="600" />